 Storing and Using Leftovers

-Store leftover cooked turkey meatloaf in the refrigerator for up to three days.
-Reheat it in the oven at 350 until it is heated through or you can re-heat it in the microwave.
+Store leftover Turkey meatloaf in the refrigerator in an airtight container for up to three days.
+Reheat it in the oven at 350 until it is heated through or you can reheat it in the microwave.

 Freeze cooked turkey meatloaf in the freezer after it has completely cooled off.
 Wrap it whole or slice it and wrap each slice separately.
 Place the slices in a freezer container in the freezer for up to two months.